 VERY RARE USED Arbeit Macht Frei iron sign from KL Osthofen Concentration Camp Certified By The Gettysburg Museum Of History

 VERY RARE USED Arbeit Macht Frei iron sign from KL Osthofen Concentration Camp Certified By The Gettysburg Museum Of History.
-Arbeit Macht Frei iron sign from KL Osthofen Concentration Camp which was removed from a gate by a worker several decades ago, sometime in the 1950โ€™s itโ€™s believed.
-The man who took possession of this sign worked for a company that was tasked with demolition of certain buildings and structures within the camp and were allowed to keep anything that was ordered to be discarded.
+Arbeit Macht Frei iron sign from what is believed to have originally came from KL Osthofen Concentration Camp, one of the earliest and most unique SS camps.
+Osthofen was opened in 1933 and was the fore-runner camp to the larger talent camps that produced the nice porcelain Allach pieces, etc. It was specifically designed by the SS to pool skilled talent and manufactuer superb hand-crafted articles.
+Even the gate itself is nicely detailed with oak leaves and swastikas on it.
+It was evetually re-located due to size restraints, and the gate was kept and utilized at Neuengamme KZ camp outside Hamburg.
+The story was that it was removed from a gate by a worker several decades ago, sometime after the war.
+The man who took possession of this sign worked for a company that was tasked with demolition of certain buildings and structures and was allowed to keep anything that was ordered to be discarded.
 He had the good sense to think the Arbeit Macht Frei iron sign might have some historical significance and decided to bring the nearly 70 lbs piece home where he stored in a barn for decades and ultimately forgot about it.
 It measures 41 inches across, 14.5 inches tall.
 Its weight is about 70 pounds.
 Interestingly, the sign was decorated with painted metal oak leaves and swastikas on each side and were welded to the gate itself.
-These decorations are obviously original and not modernly added.This item will be shipping from US.
-We added some photos of the gate at the Sachsenhausen Concentration Camp with the same design gate and sign.ย ย ย Complete museum documentation (COA) Provided.
+These decorations are obviously original and not modernly added.
+We added some photos of the gate at the Sachsenhausen Concentration Camp with the same design gate and sign.
+Please note that no period photos exist of this piece of gate at KL Osthofen or at Neuengamme.
+The information on this gate came by word of mouth from owner to owner over the course of several years so we cannot verify for certainty all of these details.
+As with many historical items, the stories pertaining to the history of a piece can easily be forgotten and changed over time if not written down.
+These “Arbeit signs” were not necessarily at the front gates of concentration camps (we have period photos of one hanging above the door of a barracks in an Italian concentration camp).
+It’s certainly original and was clearly cut from a larger gate.
+We added some photos of the gate at the Sachsenhausen Concentration Camp with the same design gate and sign.
+Complete museum documentation (COA) Provided.
 Certified by The Gettysburg Museum of History.
 The Gettysburg Museum of History does not support or condone Adolf Hitler or the Nazi Party and is only offering this as a historic relic.
-Please see our other items.ย Also note when browsing our web site there are several pages of items, at the bottom of the list look for other page numbers.
+Please see our other items.
+Also note when browsing our web site there are several pages of items, at the bottom of the list look for other page numbers.
 EXCELLENT HISTORIC EXAMPLE.
 Do not miss this!.
 VERY VERY RARE HISTORIC Opportunity!

 Description

-L’entrรฉe principale du camp de concentration de Dachau, le jour de sa libรฉration, le 29 avril 1945.
+L’entrée principale du camp de concentration de Dachau, le jour de sa libération, le 29 avril 1945.
 Sur la grille, la devise : ” Arbeit macht frei ” : Le travail rend libre.
 The main entrance to Dachau concentration camp on July 29, 1945, the day of its liberation.
 The motto on the fence reads “Arbeit macht frei” ;Work brings freedom.
 (Photo by Maurice EDE/Gamma-Rapho via Getty Images)